News for March 2011

 Edited: March 8th, 2011

 In Part 1 of this series, The Sources of Project Bloat, I described how PM artifacts and processes typically accumulate over time and weigh down all of an organization’s projects.
 In this article, I’ll show you how you can determine whether your organization’s PM has become obese and devise a customized strategy to lose some PM weight.

 Part 2: A Project Management Weight Loss Strategy

 So how can you figure out if your organization is PM process-heavy and weighed down by too many PM artifacts?
 The PM Minimalist “Cut the Fat” Audit can help.
-It consists of three major activities:
+It consists of when will viagra be available as a generic best three major activities:

 - Inventory your active PM artifacts and processes.

 - Conduct the “Is This Really Valuable?”
 Analysis and the “Fix It or Ditch It?”
 Survey.

 - Develop your “Fix It or Ditch It” Recommendations.